phpmyadmin/phpmyadmin/doc/faq.rst

 .. _faq1_25:

-1.25 I am running Apache with mod\_gzip-1.3.26.1a on Windows XP, and I get problems, such as undefined variables when I run a :abbr:`SQL (structured query language)` query.
+1.25 I am running Apache with mod\_gzip-1.3.26.1a on Windows XP, and I get problems, such as undefined variables when I run a :term:`SQL` query.
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 A tip from Jose Fandos: put a comment on the following two lines in